-Currently, all the cold weather shelters are in Bellingham, meaning that residents need to travel during cold and icy conditions to check in to those facilities.
+Currently, all the cold weather shelters are in Bellingham meaning that residents need to travel during icy conditions to check in to those facilities.
 A Ferndale-based overnight shelter during cold nights would allow them to stay in their community even during dangerous temperatures.
-Similar to the warming station described above, a clear cold weather policy would need to be established in conjunction with opening a shelter.
-This shelter should be developed as part of the unified response to cold weather needs in Whatcom County and be tailored to fill in both geographic and demographic gaps.
+Similar to the warming station, a clear cold weather policy would need to be established in conjunction with opening a shelter.